Devendra-NH/Devendra-NH/README.md

 - 🚀 Welcome, welcome, welcome
 - 👋 Hi, I’m Devendra Hyalij
 - 👀 I’m interested in web-development and web application security
-- 🌱 I’m currently learning deep concepts about web development and web security
+- 🌱 I’m currently learning more concepts about web development and web security
 - 💞️ I’m looking to collaborate on web application related services
 - 📫 How to reach me :- devendranh364@gmail.com